-Sets of twelve 18" x 24" full-color posters are available in print or download.
+Sets of full-color, 18" x 24", are available in print or download.
 Individual posters in download format can be found at www.pcusastore.com /FollowMeCurriculum.
-The Bible Basics Set can be used with any Bible study group.
-The Follow Me Set includes one poster for each practice in a year.
+The Bible Basics Set (12 posters) can be used with any Bible study group.
+The Follow Me Set (9 posters) includes one poster for each practice in a year.

 Follow Me: Biblical Practices for Faithful Living is for worshiping communities of any size, both seekers and longtime disciples, people of all ages, and all denominations.